bandrade/local-ocp-with-vagrant/README.md

 Overview
 --------

-This is a Vagrant based project that demonstrates an advanced Openshift Origin Latest or Container Platform 3.6 install i.e. one using an Ansible playbook.
+This is a Vagrant based project that demonstrates an advanced Openshift Container Platform 3.9 install i.e. one using an Ansible playbook.

 The documentation for the installation process can be found at